Unfamiliar with Philippine law

 Generic models don’t know Civil Code articles, Republic Act numbers, or the formatting Filipino courts expect.

 No credit card required.
+Affidavits, sworn statements, and acknowledgment receipts are free.

 Generic models don’t know Civil Code articles, Republic Act numbers, or the formatting Filipino courts expect.